school-of-data/r-consortium-proposal/material/ideas/Intrductory_ideas.md

 2 | You opt to convert the XML data using an XML converter.
 The result is not perfect, but you can work with it now. |
 3 | You load the files in your Excel workbook, within two different spreadsheets. |

-Step saved using R: 2
+Step saved using R: 2.
+Winner?
+R!

-Winner: R

 * A simple line of code can replace cumbersome manual operations
 * R loads all sort of file formats, and doesn't complain